Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG.
 It ain't much but it's honest work.

-Updated:
-- Up to 28.5% faster generation speed than normal
-- Negative weighting

-05.04.24:

-- Updated to latest ComfyUI version.
-If you get an error: update your ComfyUI

-15.04.24

-- Added "no uncond" node which completely disable the negative and doubles the speed while rescaling the latent space in the post-cfg function up until the sigmas are at 1 (or really, 6.86%).
-By itself it is not perfect and I'm searching for solutions to improve the final result.
-It seems to work better with dpmpp3m_sde/exponential if you're not using anything else.
-If you are using the PAG node then you don't need to care about the sampler but will generate at a normal speed.
-Result will be simply different (I personally like them).
-- To use the [PAG node](https://github.com/pamparamm/sd-perturbed-attention/tree/master) ~~without the complete slow-down (if using the no-uncond node) or at least take advantage of the boost feature:~~
-  ~~- in the "pag_nodes.py" file look for "disable_cfg1_optimization=True"~~
-  ~~- set it to "disable_cfg1_optimization=False".~~ This is not necessary anymore because the dev modified it already :)
-- For the negative lerp function in the other nodes the scale has been divided by two.
-So if you were using it at 10, set it to 5.

-16.04.24

-- Added "uncond_start_percentage" as an experimental feature.
-This allows to start the guidance later as a way to try [Applying Guidance in a Limited Interval Improves
-Sample and Distribution Quality in Diffusion Models](https://arxiv.org/pdf/2404.07724.pdf).
-A more accurate implementation [can be found here](https://github.com/ericbeyer/guidance_interval) :)

-17.04.24

-- reworked the advanced node and cleaned up
-- added timing on every options
-- add a post-rescale node which allows to fight deep-frying images a bit more forr some special cases
-- added a tweaked version of the Comfy SAG node with start/end sliders

 # In short:

 Quality > prompt following (but somehow it also feels like it follows the prompt more so...
 I'll let you decide)